tcoram/toolboxforth/README.md

 ## Features

+* *NEW* Consolidated @ (fetch) access to dictionary and RAM.
+RAM addresses are now identified by the leftmost bit (of 32 bit word) being set.
+This way, we can distinguish between RAM and dictionary via using just @ (32 bit value for RAM, 16 bit value for dictionary.
+This doesn't work for ! (store) as the semantics are too confusing (still use dict! there).
+The main benefit is that string access is uniform (of all things!)

-* Coroutines!
+* *NEW* Coroutines!
 Just added some preliminary support for coroutines..
 Only really took one word "uram!".
 By assigning differing memory areas (alloted via "allot") we can do tasking!
 * ROMable.
 The dictionary and RAM are separate address spaces (even if dictionary is in RAM).
 * Internal data structures/dictionary are FORTH hackable.
 Use @ ! for all system RAM stuff and dict! dict@ to mess with the dictionary.
 Dangerous.
 Expect to crash a lot.
 * A good portion is (self) implemented in FORTH.
 Just enuf C for speed and a minimal FORTH kernel.